lucasxlu/blog/source/_posts/dl-architecture.md

 The concatenation operation used in Eq.
 (2) is not viable when the size of feature-maps changes.
 However, an essential part of convolutional networks is down-sampling layers that change the size of feature-maps.
 To facilitate down-sampling in our architecture we divide the network into multiple densely connected dense blocks; see Figure 2.
 We refer to layers between blocks as transition layers, which do convolution and pooling.
 The transition layers used in our experiments consist of a batch normalization layer and an $1\times 1$ convolutional layer followed by a $2\times 2$ average pooling layer.

 #### Growth rate
-If each function $H_l$ produces $k$ featuremaps, it follows that the $l$-th layer has $k_0 + k\times (l−1)$ input
-feature-maps, where $k_0$ is the number of channels in the input layer.
+If each function $H_l$ produces $k$ feature maps, it follows that the $l$-th layer has $k_0 + k\times (l−1)$ input feature-maps, where $k_0$ is the number of channels in the input layer.
 An important difference between DenseNet and existing network architectures is that DenseNet can have very narrow layers, e.g., $k = 12$.
 We refer to the hyperparameter $k$ as the growth rate of the network.
 We show in Section 4 that a relatively small growth rate is sufficient to obtain state-of-the-art results on the datasets that we tested on.

 **One explanation for this is that each layer has access to all the preceding feature-maps in its block and, therefore, to the network's "collective knowledge".
 One can view the feature-maps as the global state of the network.
 Each layer adds $k$ feature-maps of its own to this state.
 The growth rate regulates how much new information each layer contributes to the global state.
 The global state, once written, can be accessed from everywhere within the network and, unlike in traditional network architectures, there is no need to replicate it from layer to layer**.